Ronnen Harary

 Ronnen Harary (born March 1, 1971) is a Canadian entrepreneur, television and film producer, philanthropist, and billionaire.
 He is a co-founder of Canadian children's entertainment company Spin Master and the co-creator of Paw Patrol, a preschool series that airs in 160 countries.
 Along with childhood friend Anton Rabie, he founded Spin Master shortly after graduating from the University of Western Ontario, and they were co-CEOs of the company from 1994 to 2021.
-Harary is now chair of Spin Master's board of directors.
-He continues to oversee the company's long-term strategic vision and remains involved in business development and merger and acquisition activity.

 Early life

 Ronnen Harary was born to a Jewish family in South Africa.
 He moved to Canada when he was five years old and grew up in Toronto.
 He earned a bachelor's degree in political science from the University of Western Ontario.
 Harary has dysgraphia, which means he has difficulty converting the sounds of language into written form.